-2 They shall immediately notify authorities to which they have communicated the incorrect data of the corrections.
+2 They shall immediately notify authorities to which they have transmitted, made available or disclosed the data of the corrections.
+32

 Art.
 99 Processing and retention of personal data after conclusion of the proceedings

 1 After conclusion of the proceedings, the processing of personal data, procedures and legal protection are governed by the provisions of federal and cantonal data protection law.